-I was too afraid to ask my OB for a referral for a therapist; as a single mom, I already felt like I was under so much scrutiny.
+I was too afraid to ask my OB for a referral for a therapist; as a single mum, I already felt like I was under so much scrutiny.
 I didn't want my OB to think I couldn’t handle the challenge.

 I didn’t purge during my pregnancy.
 It wasn’t until my daughter, Lucy, was six months old that I felt the urge again.
 And while I wasn’t 100% satisfied with my post-baby body, the urge was anchored in so much more than body image.
 I liked the control I felt when I purged; liked the feeling of an empty stomach.
 I never binged, my purges could occur after any meal or no meal at all.
 I was stressed about making money, stressed about finding a job, stressed about being a good parent, and purging felt, weirdly, like a form of self-care.
 It was something that could make me feel better, fast.

 Eventually, I found someone.
 Instead of focusing on not purging, I began focusing on the stressors in my life.
 One of the huge ones was my job — I began looking for new positions and left that one after a few months.
 I also had been putting a ton of pressure on myself to do everything perfectly.
-I didn’t want people to think I was struggling as a single mom, so I tried my hardest to make it look like everything was easy to me — even if it wasn’t.
-For example, one time, when my new mom friends and I planned a potluck barbeque, instead of offering to pick up napkins or tableware, I volunteered to bring desserts.
+I didn’t want people to think I was struggling as a single mum, so I tried my hardest to make it look like everything was easy to me — even if it wasn’t.
+For example, one time, when my new mum friends and I planned a potluck barbecue, instead of offering to pick up napkins or tableware, I volunteered to bring desserts.
 I made five desserts that day while my daughter played in the kitchen, all for the I could never do what you do compliments.

 And that was the biggest takeaway from therapy: That I didn’t need to prove myself, and that every parent — single, married, whatever — needs help sometimes.
-I began asking friends to watch Lucy, stopped trying to be Supermom when it came time to plan the playdates, and also confided in my friends when I was feeling anxious or stressed out.
+I began asking friends to watch Lucy, stopped trying to be Supermum when it came time to plan the playdates, and also confided in my friends when I was feeling anxious or stressed out.

 Now, Lucy is two, and I’m so much better than I was.
 I don’t see a therapist anymore, and I feel so much happier and at ease than I was that winter morning a year and a half ago.
-But I’m not “cured.”
+But I’m not “cured”.
 I’m very sensitive to conversations surrounding weight.
-Discussions of losing the baby weight make me so angry; an innocuous message from a friend-of-a-friend asking me if I’m interested in her weight-loss coaching because she “specializes in new moms” led me to fire back an angry diatribe, explaining just how many new moms might be triggered by that type of language.
+Discussions of losing the baby weight make me so angry; an innocuous message from a friend-of-a-friend asking me if I’m interested in her weight-loss coaching because she “specialises in new mums” led me to fire back an angry diatribe, explaining just how many new mums might be triggered by that type of language.
 I think eating will always be a fragile topic for me, and I know that if I do feel like I want to purge, it’s a sign I may need to check in with my therapist and figure out what’s out of whack with my life.